ShapeUP: Scalable Image-Conditioned 3D Editing: Method

 \subsection{Geometry Editing}

 The geometry editing stage modifies the underlying 3D shape to match the image-specified edit while preserving the identity and structural consistency of the source asset.

 \paragraph{Geometry Generation Backbone} The Step1X-3D geometry generation pipeline follows the common paradigm of first compressing 3D shapes into a compact latent representation using a shape VAE \cite{xiang2024trellis, zhao2025hunyuan3d20scalingdiffusion}, and then training a DiT-style transformer to perform image-to-3D lifting within that latent space.
 The diffusion backbone adopts a FLUX-inspired MMDiT design \cite{flux2024}, alternating between double-stream blocks, in which latent tokens and conditioning tokens are processed in separate branches with cross-attention interactions, and single-stream blocks that merge both token types and update them jointly.
+See \supp{appendix:method} for more details.

-\paragraph{Geometry Editing Pipeline} To incorporate the source shape as a conditioning signal, we first encode the source shape, $S_{src}$, into the same latent space on which the DiT backbone was trained, using the pretrained Step1X-3D geometry encoder.
-This encoder maps each shape to 2048 latent vectors.
+\paragraph{Geometry Editing Pipeline} To incorporate the source shape as a conditioning signal, we first encode the source shape, $S_{src}$, into the same latent space the DiT backbone was trained on, using the pretrained shape VAE encoder, which maps each shape to 2048 latent vectors.
 Our experiments show that this representation is highly redundant, and we therefore subsample the encoded representation to $K = 1024$ latent tokens, which serve as the source shape condition.

 Geometry editing is supervised using paired source and target shapes, $(S_{src}, S_{edit})$, together with an image prompt, $I_{edit}$, depicting a single view of the edited target shape.
 The model is trained to translate the latent representation of $S_{src}$ into that of $S_{edit}$ while conditioning on $I_{edit}$.
 To inject the source shape condition into the diffusion model, we repurpose the LoRA-based conditioning mechanism introduced in Step1X-3D for 3D shape conditioning.
-Specifically, the subsampled shape latent tokens are concatenated with the image-derived representation of $I_{edit}$ produced by the image encoder, and LoRA adapters are trained on both the double-stream and single-stream blocks of the MMDiT backbone.
+Specifically, the subsampled shape latent tokens are concatenated with the image-derived representation of $I_{edit}$ produced by the pretrained backbone's image encoder, and LoRA adapters are trained on both the double-stream and single-stream blocks of the MMDiT backbone.
 This conditioning scheme enables the model to jointly reason about the original geometry and the target edit within a unified latent space.
 The incorporation of the source shape condition is illustrated in \cref{fig:geometry_cond}.